FezzedOne/epsilon-rp/Server rules.md

 RULES — STARBOUND ZETA
 ======================

-All community members must abide by the **rules** below, even if they are not active roleplayers. *Important rules are in bold and italic text.*
+All Starbound Zeta members must abide by the **rules** below, even if they are not active roleplayers. *Important rules are in bold and italic text.*

 General rules
 =============

--   **Do not bring a toxic and shitty attitude to this community.
+-   **Do not bring an assholish or otherwise shitty attitude to this group.
 If you don't like it, there's the door.**
--   **Harassment and abuse of other community members are NOT allowed.** *Any* harassment or abuse of community members, or endorsement of such, within this community or in relation to Starbound roleplay, falls under the purview of this rule.
-Violators may be permabanned or even preemptively banned before joining; preemptive bans will be publicly listed.
+-   **Harassment and abuse of other group members are NOT allowed.** *Any* harassment or abuse of community members, or endorsement of such, within this community or in relation to Starbound roleplay, falls under the purview of this rule.
+Flagrant violators may be permabanned or even preemptively banned before joining; preemptive bans will be publicly listed and are an action that staff should not take lightly.
 If you are being harassed or abused over Starbound roleplay, feel free to privately report it to staff.
 -   **No spamming or botting.**
 -   **Profanity and swearing are allowed.** Just don't overdo it.
--   **Use brackets for out-of-character chat in in-character areas (e.g., #ic-comms, #space-rp and SB server hubs).
-Like this:**\
+-   **Use brackets for out-of-character chat in in-character areas (e.g., IC comms channels, Discord roleplay channels and SB server hubs).
+Example:**\
     (( This is OOC chat. ))
 -   **Keep in-character shitposting to a minimum.**
 -   **Keep out-of-character chat to a minimum in in-character areas.**